Quickstart: Create your first data science experiment in Azure Machine Learning Studio

 Find and drag the Score Model module to the experiment canvas.
 Connect the output of the Train Model module to the left input port of Score Model.
 Connect the test data output (right port) of the Split Data module to the right input port of Score Model.

-Run the experiment and view the output from the Score Model module (click the output port of Score Model and select Visualize).
+Run the experiment and view the output from the Score Model module by clicking the output port of Score Model and select Visualize.
 The output shows the predicted values for price and the known values from the test data.

 Run the experiment.